SARIA: History

 Since 1998, the company has been steadily growing in size by expanding into new areas, extending existing processing plants, and by taking over existing companies operating in the same sector of business.
+The company now operates approximately 200 sites which are located in 26 countries worldwide.
 A milestone in the company's history was, for example, when it put Germany's first ever plant into operation in 2001 to produce biodiesel from animal fat.
 This plant is located in Malchin, Germany.
 Further plants have followed, with vegetable oils now also being used to produce biofuels.

 De Mulder Group Acquisition

 In 2011 the group acquired a controlling 51% interest in Prosper De Mulder Group, the UK's largest company associated with animal by-products.
 Members of the founder's family controlled the remaining share.
 In February 2016, SARIA purchased the remaining 49% of shares from the De Mulder Family.

-Company structure

-SARIA's individual national controlling companies operate under the umbrella of SARIA Bio-Industries AG & Co.
-KG, which is based in Selm, Germany.
-SARIA is active in the following countries: